alexgcode/alexgcode/README.md

 ### Hi there 👋
-Software developer with 3 years of experience looking for an online job.
+Software developer with 3 years of experience looking for a remote job.
 Portfolio under construction.

 <!--